Race and crime in the United States: Classification of Hispanics

 The UCR classifies most Hispanics into the "white" category.
 The NCVS classifies some Hispanic criminals as "white" and some as "other race".
 The victim categories for the NCVS are more distinct.

 According to a report by the National Council of La Raza, research obstacles undermine the census of Latinos in prison, and "Latinos in the criminal justice system are seriously undercounted.
 The true extent of the overrepresentation of Latinos in the system probably is significantly greater than researchers have been able to document.
-Lack of empirical data on Latinos is partially due to prisons' failures to document ethnic details at intake, or recording practices that historically have classified Latinos as white.
+The lack of empirical data on Latinos is partially due to prisons' failures to document ethnic details at intake, or recording practices that historically have classified Latinos as white.

-The FBI did not include a "Latino" or "Hispanic" category until the Uniform Crime Report for 2013, and 93% of Hispanics are classified as "white" by law enforcement officers (irrespective of their ancestry), often inflating the amount of crimes attributed to whites.
+The FBI did not include a "Latino" or "Hispanic" category until the Uniform Crime Report for 2013, and 93% of Hispanics are classified as "white" by law enforcement officers (irrespective of their ancestry), often inflating the number of crimes attributed to whites.